RRisto/seq2seq/readme.md

         - learner class for model creation and training
 - data tokenization is multicored
 - possibility to use pretrained wordvectors
+- added teacher forcing

-For more details, explanations see article.
+For more details, explanations see my [article](https://medium.com/@RistoHinno/tuned-version-of-seq2seq-tutorial-ddb64db46e2a).

 See example in example_seq2seq.ipynb.
 Example data is from IMDB [dataset](https://course.fast.ai/datasets#nlp).